Petition signed by over 130k calls for Michelle Mone to repay £29m of taxpayer money

 A petition signed by more than 130 thousand people has backed a call on Baroness Michelle Mone to be kicked out of the House of Lords and repay taxpayer money.
-This comes after leaked documents revealed her alleged links to an offshore trust that includes profits that appear to be linked to Covid-19 PPE equipment.
+This comes after leaked documents revealed her alleged links to an offshore trust that includes profits that appear to be linked to Covid-19 PPE equipment that led to her taking a leave of absence.

 Information suggests that the trust holds more than £200 million which was alleged to have been made through deals after Baroness Mone promoted a company called Medpro through what the then government labelled as the ‘VIP fast track lane’ - which was subsequently ruled unlawful by the High Court in January.